Shortcut Invariance: Targeted Jacobian Regularization in Disentangled Latent Space: Experiments

-Following \cite{arjovsky2019invariant}, we construct \texttt{\textbf{ColorMNIST}} from \texttt{\textbf{MNIST}}.
-We first map digits to a provisional label $\hat y$ (digits 0–4 $\mapsto$ 0, and 5–9 $\mapsto$ 1), then independently flip $\hat y$ with probability $p_d=0.25$ to form the final label $y$.
-We introduce color by sampling a color label $c$ from $y$ with flip probability $p_c$: in the in-distribution split $\mathcal D_{\text{in}}$ we use $p_c=0.1$ (high correlation), and in the adversarial OOD split $\mathcal D_{\text{out}}$ we use $p_c=0.9$ (correlation is reversed).
+\paragraph{ColorMNIST.} Following \cite{arjovsky2019invariant}, we construct \texttt{ColorMNIST} from \texttt{MNIST}.
+Digits 0--4 are mapped to label $y=0$ and digits 5--9 to $y=1$, then $y$ is independently flipped with probability $p_d=0.25$.
+Color is introduced by sampling a color label $c$ from $y$ with flip probability $p_c$.
+In the in-distribution split $\mathcal{D}_{\text{in}}$ we set $p_c=0.1$, creating a strong color-label correlation, and in the OOD split $\mathcal{D}_{\text{out}}$ we set $p_c=0.9$, reversing the correlation.
 Images are colored green when $c=0$ and red when $c=1$.
-A standard ERM classifier trained on $\mathcal D_{\text{in}}$ will exploit the 90\% color shortcut and fail on $\mathcal D_{\text{out}}$.
+A standard ERM classifier trained on $\mathcal{D}_{\text{in}}$ will exploit the $90\%$ color shortcut and fail on $\mathcal{D}_{\text{out}}$.